Mommy, can we watch TV during dinner tonight? How often do you hear these words in your house?

 - Talk about where the food comes from, such as farming or fishing.
 This is a great opportunity to address environmental and labor issues.

 - Lead a mindful eating exercise.
-Here are some examples you can adapt to any food: The Last Orange on Earth
+Here is an example you can adapt to any food: The Last Orange on Earth

 Remember These Five Steps